Sergei Efron: NKVD agent

 While still in Paris, Efron was homesick for Russia.
-He was afraid because of his past as a White soldier.
+He was afraid of returning because of his past as a White soldier.
 Eventually, either out of idealism or to garner acceptance for his repatriation from the Communists, he began spying for the NKVD, the forerunner of the KGB, and in doing so was established in a dacha, a safe house in the countryside.
 Alya shared his Stalinist views, and increasingly turned against her mother.
 In 1937, she returned to the Soviet Union.
 Later that year, Efron too had to return to USSR.
 In September 1937, an investigation by French and Swiss police implicated Efron in the murder of former NKVD spymaster and defector Ignace Reiss (also known as Ignaty Reyss and Ignatz Reiss), on a country lane near Lausanne, Switzerland.

-After defecting and then criticizing Stalin and Yezhov, Soviet spy Reiss promised not to reveal any state security secrets and fled with his wife and child to the remote village of Finhaut, Valais canton, Switzerland, to hide.
-After they had been hiding for a month, they were contacted by refugee member of the Communist Party of Germany Gertrude Schildbach under orders from Roland Lyudvigovich Abbiate, alias Francois Rossi, alias Vladimir Pravdin, codename LETCHIK ("Pilot"), a Russian expatriate, citizen of Monaco, and a Soviet NKVD agent.
+After defecting and then criticizing Stalin and Yezhov, Soviet spy Reiss had promised not to reveal any state security secrets and fled with his wife and child to the remote village of Finhaut, Valais canton, Switzerland, to hide.
+After they had been hiding for a month, they were contacted by a refugee member of the Communist Party of Germany Gertrude Schildbach under orders from Roland Lyudvigovich Abbiate, alias Francois Rossi, alias Vladimir Pravdin, codename LETCHIK ("Pilot"), a Russian expatriate, citizen of Monaco, and an NKVD agent.
 Schildbach wrote to Reiss to request a meeting and ask his advice.
 On 4 September 1937, Reiss agreed to meet Schildbach in Lausanne.
-Reiss, who was using using the alias Eberhardt, was lured by Gertrude Schildbach onto a side road near Lausanne where Roland Abbiate was waiting for him with a Soviet PPD-34 sub-machine gun.
-Reiss was hit by fifteen bullets from Abbiate's sub-machine gun and was killed instantly.
+Reiss, who was using the alias Eberhardt, was lured by Gertrude Schildbach onto a side road near Lausanne where Roland Abbiate was waiting for him with a Soviet PPD-34 sub-machine gun.
+Reiss was hit by twelve bullets and killed instantly.
 The two then dumped Reiss's body on the side of the road.
 Schildbach was never seen again.

 Efron was allegedly in the car with the two assassins.
-He was also named to be an NKVD spymaster and to be running a "Union for Repatriation" office as a cover for recruiting NKVD operatives from within the Russian community in Paris.
+He was also alleged to be an NKVD spymaster and to be running a "Union for Repatriation" office as a cover for recruiting NKVD operatives from within the Russian community in Paris.
 A police search of both the office and Efron's flat, however, yielded no evidence.

 After Efron fled Paris, the police interrogated Tsvetaeva at the Paris Surete Nationale headquarters on 22 October 1937.
 She was confused by their questions, answered incoherently, but is quoted as saying that in September he had been fighting in Spain and that "His trust might have been abused—my trust in him remains unchanged."
 The French police concluded that she was deranged and knew nothing of the murder.
 In fact, Efron had returned to Moscow under NKVD orders and was held under house arrest in a dacha until he was arrested on 10 December 1937.

 Tsvetaeva may not even have known that her husband was a Soviet spy, or the extent to which he was compromised.